Elf (film): Cast

 Will Ferrell (left) and James Caan play Buddy and Walter Hobbs respectively.

 Faizon Love portrays Wanda, the manager of Gimbels and Jovie's boss.
-Peter Dinklage portrays short-statured children's book author Miles Finch.
-Amy Sedaris plays Walter's secretary, Deb.
-Michael Lerner portrays Fulton Greenway, the CEO of Greenway Press, and Walter's controlling and uncaring boss.
-Andy Richter and Kyle Gass play Walter's colleagues Morris and Eugene, respectively.
+Peter Dinklage portrays children's book author Miles Finch.
+Amy Sedaris plays Walter's executive assistant, Deb.
+Michael Lerner portrays Fulton Greenway, the CEO of Greenway Press and Walter's controlling and uncaring boss, as well as the main villain of the film.
+Andy Richter and Kyle Gass play Walter's two writers Morris and Eugene, respectively.

 Artie Lange plays the department store Santa with whom Buddy gets into a fight.
 Will Ferrell's brother Patrick appears with Patrick McCartney as a pair of Empire State Building security guards.
 Mark Acheson portrays the mailroom worker who shares his liquor with Buddy.
 Favreau makes a cameo appearance as Walter's family doctor who does a DNA test on Buddy.
-Lydia Lawson-Baird portrays Carolyn Reynolds, a little girl who Buddy meets in the waiting room who wants a "Suzy Talks-A-Lot" for Christmas.
-Claire Lautier plays Charlotte Denon, an NY1 reporter covering the crash in Central Park, and Matt Walsh appears alongside Lautier as an eye witness.
+Lydia Lawson-Baird portrays Carolyn Reynolds, a little girl whom Buddy meets in the waiting room and has requested a "Suzy Talks-A-Lot" doll for Christmas.
+Claire Lautier plays Charlotte Denon, an NY1 reporter covering the crash in Central Park, and Matt Walsh appears alongside Lautier as an eyewitness.

 At the North Pole, David Paul Grove portrays the elf Pom Pom, on whom Buddy faints, Michael Roberds portrays an elf cobbler, and Richard Side plays an elf teacher.
 Producer Peter Billingsley is uncredited as head Christmas elf Ming Ming.

 Additionally, Leon Redbone voices Leon the Snowman, Ray Harryhausen voices a Polar bear cub, and Favreau is uncredited as the voice of Baby Walrus, Mr. Narwhal and the Arctic Puffin.
 Also uncredited are Maurice LaMarche for providing Buddy's extended belch, and Dallas McKennon, who provides the voice of the jack-in-the-boxes via archive audio of the hyena he voiced from Disney's Lady and the Tramp.